PostHog/posthog.com/contents/founders/first-1000-users.md

 When we pivoted to PostHog, we created a one-month plan.

 The goal?
-Find out if anyone cared about the problem (self-hosted product analytics) as quickly as possible.
+Find out if people disliked existing product analytics tools enough to try ours instead, and do so as quickly as possible.

 ![one month plan](https://res.cloudinary.com/dmukukwp6/image/upload/one_month_plan_1097da6295.png)